-Students will be issued a Brookside Charter School owned device.
+Students will be issued a Brookside Charter School owned device at no cost to the parent/guardian.
 Financial obligation is not issued to the parent/guardian unless there is loss or damage of the borrowed device.
 Failure to comply with the Technology Handbook will result in loss of privileges and rights of possession effective immediately and Brookside Charter School may repossess the property.